 Harassment is defined as: any conduct, physical, verbal, written or electronic, on or off campus, that has the intent or effect of unreasonably interfering with an individual's or group's educational or work performance at the Mount or that creates an intimidating, hostile or offensive educational, work or living environment.
-The PA Program has a zero tolerance policy regarding any type of harassment issues.
+The PA Program has a zero-tolerance policy regarding any type of mistreatment or harassment.
 Prevention is addressed by identifying situations and their causes, educating students, faculty, staff and preceptors on program policies and zero tolerance of violations.

-If you feel that an incident has occurred, you should promptly report the incident to the Program Director for further action.
+If you feel that an incident has occurred, you should promptly report the incident to the Clinical Director and/or Program Director for further action.